-National Council on Problem Gambling’s Responsible Gaming Principles for Sports Gambling Legislation provide a basis for new regulations and legislation that may be enacted to allow sports betting.
+National Council on Problem Gambling’s Responsible Gaming Principles for Sports Gambling Legislation provides a basis for new regulations and legislation that may be enacted to allow sports betting.
 The principles will help protect individuals, gaming companies, and legislators by assisting the creation of reasonable efforts to prevent harm and provide treatment.

 NCPG urges that these principles be included in all sports betting legislation and calls on NCPG members and stakeholders to advocate for the implementation of these principles with their state and federal representatives.